Yamanaka-Lab-TUAT/BOXVIA/README.md

 The name of the executable is "BOXVIA.exe" on windows, "BOXVIA.app" on macOS, and "BOXVIA" on linux.

 ### For running source code
+**Notification!**
+We strongly recommend running BOXVIA via the executable file <br>
+because the application has not yet support the latest versions of dependencies. <br>
+If you run BOXVIA with its source code, carefully check the version of the dependencies.

  Start with
 ```bash
 python main.py